Getting Started

 default

-.
-We can get more information about our service using the blackfish ls
+, which we can use get information about our service via the

 command.